ViktorIliev03/BattleShipsApplication/README.md

 ![image](https://user-images.githubusercontent.com/104733258/199093635-d2d1981f-c343-433c-8581-b7ddb5eebd2a.png)

-The application should provide Guest (not logged in) users with the functionality to login, register and view the Index page.
+The application  provide Guest (not logged in) users with the functionality to login, register and view the Index page.
 ![image](https://user-images.githubusercontent.com/104733258/199097175-d140091b-670a-480a-8bff-7a1515a7822b.png)

 Оn-assignment, I have to do validations